All Employees Leaves/Absences

 - a serious health condition which prevents the employee from performing the functions of his/her job.

-- any qualifying exigency while the employee's spouse, domestic partner, son, daughter, or parent is on active duty in the National Guard or Reserves or is called to active duty in support of a war or national emergency.
+- any qualifying exigency while the employee's spouse, domestic partner, son, daughter, or parent is on covered active duty in the Regular Armed Forces or Reserves or is called or notified to covered to active duty.

-- An eligible employee is entitled to receive a maximum of 12 work weeks of Family and Medical Leave once every 12 months exept as noted in section (D).
+- An eligible employee is entitled to receive a maximum of 12 work weeks of Family and Medical Leave once every 12 months except as noted in section (4).
 The 12-month period is measured forward from the date an employee's FMLA leave begins.

 - An eligible employee who is the spouse, domestic partner, son, daughter, parent, or next of kin (as defined by FMLA regulations) of a covered service member who has an illness or injury sustained in the line of duty shall be eligible for a leave of up to a total of 26 workweeks in a single 12-month period to care for the service member.